-XimpleWare alleges that it brought this action after being informed by Ameriprise that Versata had incorporated portions of XimpleWare's software into a Versata product.
-Complaint, ¶ 56.
+XimpleWare alleges that it brought this action after being informed by Ameriprise2 that Versata had incorporated portions of XimpleWare's software into a Versata product.
+Amended Complaint, ¶ 61.
 XimpleWare alleges that Versata sold products incorporating XimpleWare's software to multiple customers, including Ameriprise.
-Id., ¶¶ 55, 59.
+Id., ¶ 68.

 Ameriprise is a financial services provider.
-Complaint, ¶¶ 7, 8.
+Amended Complaint, ¶¶ 7, 8.
 It licensed and received software from Versata incorporating XimpleWare's software.
-Id., ¶ 55.
-XimpleWare alleges that Ameriprise infringes the XimpleWare Patents by using the Versata software that incorporates XimpleWare code in the daily course of Ameriprise's financial services business.
+Id., ¶ 68.
+XimpleWare alleges that Ameriprise infringes the XimpleWare Patents by using Versata software incorporating XimpleWare code in the daily course of Ameriprise's financial services business.
 Id., ¶ 71.